VasuKansagaraBacancy/BacancyTraining/Day1/README (3).md

 ### Output:
 ```
-Count of Even digits: 3
+The odd-count of the number is 3
-Count of Odd digits: 3
+The even-count of the number is 3
 ```

 ## How to Run the Program